 Wheelchair Accessible Vehicle Travel Options

-To assess the available options for accessible travel, it's first necessary to evaluate your physical and psychological capabilities needed to drive.
+To assess the various available options for accessible vehicle travel, it's first necessary to evaluate your physical and psychological capabilities needed to drive.
 You should ask yourself a number of questions.
 To begin, decide if you will be a driver or a passenger in the vehicle.

 - Can I handle the mental and physical stress and strain of driving?

 - Will I be able to transfer to a driver seat or will I need to drive from my wheelchair?

 - Will I need special modifications to operate the vehicle?